• Home

 Once you have your floral foam in place, let it soak, but resist the urge to push it down.

-It may seem countertintuitive, but floral foam is filled with tiny air pockets, and as it absorbs water, those air pockets disappear.
+It may seem counterintuitive, but floral foam is filled with tiny air pockets, and as it absorbs water, those air pockets disappear.

-If you press it down, you might trap dry spots inside, and any flowers that reach these spots won’t have a water source, which meaning your beautiful Easter centerpiece won’t last as long.
+If you press it down, you might trap dry spots inside, and any flowers that reach these spots won’t have a water source, which means your beautiful Easter centerpiece won’t last as long.

 Using Scotch tape to make a floral grid on top of a white hobnail vase for an Easter centerpiece